horticultural/HexBattler/README.md

 Open the .sln and compile from there.

 In the demo level you can press play and manouvre the camera to see the whole board.
-Though I like to go into Top View mode to see the birds eye view.
+Though I like to go into Top View mode, Lit (not wireframe) and then simulate play instead, to see the birds eye view.

 By clicking on the BP_HexGrid1 Actor in the outliner, you can set the Hex grid width, heigh, seed number and quantity of red and blue team units.
 Other details should not be changed.